THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

 Professor Emeritus Michael Stuart J.D.
 M.P.A. | The John F. Dean Professor of Federal Tax Litigation and U.S. Tax Court Trial Practice | Litigation Training and Trial Practice Director | Educational Coordinator for the U.S. Tax Court Clinical, Student Practice and Calendar Call Program at the Hawai'i Federal Tax Clinic on O'ahu | President of the Hawai'i Federal Tax Clinic aka Hawaii LITC Corp. | Director of the Charitable Giving Programs at the Tax Law Institute

-Tax Litigation Counsel Jeffrey Thompson E.A.
-MBA M.A.
-USTCP | Admitted to Practice, U.S. Tax Court | U.S. Tax Court Apprentice & Faculty Intern| Preceptor for the U.S. Tax Court Bar Examination | Assistant Coordinator for the U.S. Tax Court Clinical, Student Practice and Calendar Call Program | Acting Clinic Director of the Hawai'i Federal Tax Clinic on O'ahu
+Tax Litigation Counsel Jeffrey Thompson USTCP E.A.
+MBA M.A. | Admitted to Practice, U.S. Tax Court | U.S. Tax Court Apprentice & Faculty Intern| Preceptor for the U.S. Tax Court Bar Examination | Assistant Coordinator for the U.S. Tax Court Clinical, Student Practice and Calendar Call Program | Acting Clinic Director of the Hawai'i Federal Tax Clinic on O'ahu

 Richard Cunha Esq. | Of Counsel | Admitted to Practice, U.S. Tax Court